2/ The superficial diagnosis of the doxa

-a) First statement of the doxa: our era is to be defined as a relativism of values
+a) First judgment of the doxa: our era is defined by a relativism of values

 2.